Manny-D/Deploy-WordPress-in-AWS-EC2/README.md

 <br>

+Then do the following:
-Confirm that there is now a Wordpress folder, change to that directory, copy the files to the root webserver folder and confirm the files were copied:
+- Confirm that there is now a Wordpress folder
+- Change to that directory
+- Copy the files to the root webserver folder
+- Confirm the files were copied to that folder

 ```
 ls -la